-Currently, semi-empirical constitutive models are often used for the interface, based on gross parameters such as joint stiffness, the initiation force required for macro-slip and effective damping coefficients determined from overall energy dissipation.
+the dynamics of jointed structures are highly sensitive to the interface parameters, such as the coefficient of friction between surfaces and the normal loads arising from bolted connections.
+Thus, improperly modeling joints may lead to inaccurate structural models and ultimately overly conservative designs.
+Currently, semi-empirical constitutive models are often used, based on gross parameters such as joint stiffness, the initiation force required for macro-slip, and effective damping coefficients determined from overall energy dissipation.
 Such parameters can be measured by specific harmonic loading experiments using mechanical devices such as an impact hammer or a shaker table [15-17].
-However, it is important to capture the range of effective energy dissipation as the structure experiences different levels and types of loading environments.
-For example, when a system is in an environment such as a flow containing unsteady air-shocks, vortex shedding, aeroacoustics, and turbulence, it is forced in a way differently from the mechanical methods used to calibrate the models.
-Semi-empirical models for joints and interfaces need to be validated for environments outside those used for calibration to gain confidence in their predictive capability in complex loading scenarios.
-Otherwise, the use of such models for dissipation may lead to incorrect estimates of vibrations in structures subjected to fluid-dynamic loading due to a broad range of loading conditions, model form error and insufficient model calibration.
+However, when a structure experiences a different loading environment, the effective dissipation parameters change.
+Therefore, when a system is placed in an environment such as a flow containing unsteady air-shocks, vortex shedding, aeroacoustics, and turbulence, it is forced in a way differently from the mechanical methods used to calibrate the models and the numerical model may no longer be predictive.
+Ultimately, semi-empirical models for joints and interfaces may lead to incorrect estimates of vibrations in structures subjected to fluid-dynamic loadings due to inappropriate calibration of equivalent parameters.

-This motivates the present experimental and modeling campaign, which is capable of producing and measuring the relevant fluid and structural dynamic physical phenomena present in high-speed FSI and predicting such behavior through computational models.
-The approach is to drive gas-phase shock waves traveling at approximately 500 m/s into a canonical jointed-structure designed to exhibit a nonlinear response.
+This hypothesis motivates the present experimental and modeling campaign capable of producing and measuring the relevant fluid and structural dynamic physical phenomena present in high-speed FSI and predicting such behavior through computational models.
+The approach is to drive gas-phase shock waves traveling at approximately 500 m/s into canonical jointed-structures designed to exhibit a nonlinear response.
 Following an impulsive starting load, an unsteady wake is established in the shock-induced flow.
 The vortex shedding exerts a transverse loading on the structure.
 Additionally, stochastic forcing is present due to smaller-scale turbulent fluctuations in the wake.
 Therefore, a physically rich fluid dynamic loading environment exists to drive the FSI, which can be used to test the fidelity of existing nonlinear structural dynamics models.

-Simultaneous high-speed measurements of aerodynamic loading and structural response are required to create a model validation dataset; however, the small size of the tested structures herein (≈ 13 mm) precludes the use of traditional transducers and accelerometers.
+Simultaneous high-speed measurements of aerodynamic loading and structural response are required to create a model validation dataset; however, the small size of the tested structures herein (height of $\approx 13$ mm) precludes the use of traditional transducers and accelerometers.
 Further, single-point measurements make model validation difficult because they cannot fully resolve structural mode shapes or complex pressure fields.
-Fortunately, high-speed, fullfield alternatives are available.
+Fortunately, high-speed, full-field alternatives are available.
 PSP is becoming prevalent in high-speed aerodynamics [19, 20] and DIC in high-speed FSI is gaining popularity [8, 10, 20-23].

 The present work uses high-speed PSP and DIC simultaneously by placing the DIC speckle pattern overlaid on PSP.
-This presents challenges as aero-optical distortions associated with shock waves, turbulence, and shock-heated gas contribute to measurement error.
+This presents challenges as aero-optical distortions associated with shock waves, turbulence, and shock-heated gas contribute to measurement noise.
 Additionally, since the DIC speckle is overlaid on the PSP, the DIC pattern must be filtered out to properly post-process the PSP data.
 Finally, high-precision DIC is required to capture the structural displacements that are as small as 5 microns.
 The shock tube data are obtained at a variety of flow conditions including cases where a natural frequency of the jointed-beam is near the vortex shedding frequency.
 This dataset is then used to evaluate a model incorporating nonlinear energy dissipation at the joints.

-The structural response of the beam is subsequently simulated using one-way-coupled structural dynamics, where the aerodynamic loading obtained via the PSP is used directly as the forcing input to the mechanical model.
-The simulated response is compared to the experimental data to assess the viability of the Coulomb friction model [24, 25] to predict load path effects and to interpret the experimental data in a manner that provides insight into the structural response characteristics that strongly influence the resulting behavior.
+The structural response of the beam is subsequently simulated using one-way-coupled structural dynamics, where the aerodynamic loading obtained via the PSP is used directly as the forcing input.
+The predicted response is compared to the experimental data to assess the viability of the Coulomb friction model [24, 25] to assess load path effects.